nuprl/retic_performance/gm-pepm-2018/talk/README.md

 - - -

-maybe floorof before type-tag soundness, impossible to read that slide in stride

-tag team

 4 examples, too many, almost forgot what the problem was (remind what the problem is) each example should have connection to the problem